james-11t/moviescenedetector/README.md

 # Future Improvements

-• Scrape a wider range of video sharing platforms to develop a more accurate model
+• Scrape data from a wider range of video sharing platforms in order to develop a more accurate model

 • Install a GPU for efficiency in testing